• Skip to primary navigation

 Because of the size limitations, I can only fit a 7 to 8-inch cake pan in my air fryer.
 If you want a larger cake, use my instructions for the oven.

-If you’re interested in other dessert recipes that you can make in the air fryer, try out my air fryer pound cake or almond cake.
+If you’re interested in other dessert recipes that you can make in the air fryer, try out my air fryer pound cake, or pecan coffee cake.
 Both are family favorites!
+Or try Swedish visiting cake, which is my most-requested dessert!

 Tips and Substitutions